 Controls the resolution for which the lightmap UVs are computed.

-Note: It is important to not use a lightmap smaller that specified here in UE4.
+Note: It is important to not use a lightmap smaller that specified here inside of UE4.
 Our algorithm accounts for many factors related to how UE4 computes lightmaps, including texel boundaries.
 Using a smaller lightmap will produce artifacts.

 Use this option to see what the lightmap density will look like at different multiples of the target resolution.
 Use this option to pack the lightmap UVs into a small resolution (useful for lightmapping painted instances) and then see how different resolutions in the target application will affect the density.
 You can never go lower than the target resolution without artifacts, but you can go higher.